Koninklijke Philips N.V. (PHG): History, Ownership, Mission, How It Works & Makes Money

 Koninklijke Philips N.V.
 (PHG) Mission and Values

-Koninklijke Philips N.V.
-Core Purpose
+Koninklijke Philips N.V.'s Core Purpose

-Vision statement
+Vision Statement

-Koninklijke Philips N.V.'s slogan is:
+Koninklijke Philips N.V.'s Slogan/Tagline

 Koninklijke Philips N.V.
 (PHG) How It Works